The girls don’t think it’s cool to read.

-Books have moved Elise since she was 4.
+Books have moved Madison since she was 4.
 It was Rosie’s demise as the Jetsons family robot that got her misty then.
 More recently?
-A book about the holocaust kept her up at night.
+A book about the Holocaust kept her up at night.
 Books rouse and books stir.

 And I’d love to find a way to help my girls discover them again.